pakkinlau/TeXPatch/packages/extension/README.md

 Produces `texpatch-extension.zip` at repo root with a stamped `manifest.json` and included icons (if present under `packages/extension/assets/icons/`).

 Notes
 - This package is private (not published to npm).
-It consumes the published `texpatch-core` or the local workspace during development.
+It consumes the published `texpatch` or the local workspace during development.